DaMaHub/v0.01/README.md

 * to keep sensitive data secure and,
 * to collaborate between research groups,
-* to make research data accessible, interoperable and reusable,
+* to make research data FAIR (Findable, Accessible, Interoperable and Reusable) [13],
 * to effortlessly publish data together with original journal articles.

 The research data infrastructure enabled with the Data Management Hub will be permanent, persistent and linked and will have a transformative potential for the way we do science in the future